$ cd /projects/chordkiller

 What's next:

-Not competing with Chord — I genuinely respect their products.
+Not competing with Chord — I genuinely

-and seeing how far the philosophy scales.
+what's physically possible and seeing how far the philosophy

 Timeline (177 commits in 72 days):